 Compare TD Bank Savings Accounts

 TD Canada Trust has four savings account options in addition to their various chequing accounts available.
+It’s widely considered as one of the best banks in Canada.

 The first savings account is the TD High-Interest Savings Account.
 This account is aptly named as it offers the highest interest rate TD offers of 0.50% to help you reach your goals faster.
 This interest rate, however, is only available when you have a minimum balance of $5,000 in your account.